 \subsection{Observational PSD}

-By integrating the projected velocity signal on the stellar disc, as would be seen by an observer, we were therefore able to construct a set of time series that allows us to model how the disc-integrated observable $g$-mode signature evolve with the stellar depth.
+By integrating the projected velocity signal on the stellar disc, as would be seen by an observer, we were therefore able to construct a set of time series that allows us to model how the disc-integrated observable $g$-mode signature evolves with the stellar depth.
 In Fig~\ref{fig:integrated_timeseries}, we show the corresponding PSD obtained after applying a DFT on these time series.
 It is expected that, in this observational PSD, the contribution from increasing degree $\ell$ will be gradually filtered out by the disc-integrated spatial integration \citep{Dziembowski1977}.
-Moreover, by temporally filtering the low-frequency contribution to the time series, we are able to unambiguously isolate the $g$-mode signal in the power spectral density (PSD) even in the upper layers of the convective envelope.
+Moreover, by temporally filtering the low-frequency contribution to the time series, we are able to unambiguously isolate the $g$-mode signal in the PSD, even in the upper layers of the convective envelope.
 Here again, the signature differs importantly between the Full case and the EnvCZ model.
 In both cases, the main $g$-mode signature contribution comes from the $\ell=1$ and $\ell=2$ modes.
-As visible, the EnvCZ case exhibits a few peaks related to the contribution from modes at higher degree (this is also the case for the mode with the lowest frequency in the Full spectrum).
+As visible, the EnvCZ case exhibits a few peaks related to the contribution from modes at higher degrees (this is also the case for the mode with the lowest frequency in the Full spectrum).
 The existence of this signature demonstrates without ambiguity that the evanescent tail of the $g$ modes maintains its coherence up to the top of the convective envelope and should be able to reach the stellar photosphere.
-Removing the incoherent contribution from convective noise allows us to reveal the presence of the $g$ mode pattern, regularly spaced in period {for each degree $\ell$} \citep{Tassoul1980}.
+Removing the incoherent contribution from convective noise allows us to reveal the presence of the $g$ -mode pattern, regularly spaced in periods {for each degree~$\ell$} \citep{Tassoul1980}.
 The convective core has an imprint not only on this period spacing, but also by limiting the number of $g$ modes.
-In particular, our results highlight the necessity to look for the combined signature of $\ell=1$ and $\ell=2$ modes in observational data, as they should reach the surface of the star with comparable amplitude.
+In particular, our results highlight the need to look for the combined signature of $\ell=1$ and $\ell=2$ modes in observational data, as they should reach the surface of the star with comparable amplitude.